ITESOSWD-O2017/singleton-adapter-practice/README.md

+# decorator-practice

+Create a new project with maven that should apply the decorator pattern and have the following:
+* 4 types of memberships
+* Create 8 different benefits for users

-# singleton-adapter-practice
+# factory-method-practice

-Using the code from previous practice:

-* Make your membership class a singleton class
+Use the membership objects to create factories of those memberships:
-* Create a new different membersip type interface with 3 methods
+* Create 3 different factories
-* Add an adapter from this new membership type interface to the existing memberships
+* Implement the createMembership method in each factory to specify different benefits according the different factories

-Also make sure you complete the following checkpoints:
+Remember to also complete the mext checkpoints:
 * Add unit tests to all concrete classes
-* Have clean reports from Findbugs, Checkstyle and PMD
+* Fix any issues from PMD, Checkstyle and Findbugs reports